-At the age of sixteen, girls move into the Sixth Form, a distinctly different experience within the school campus, yet designed to prepare girls for a life beyond Downe House.
+At the age of sixteen, girls move into the Sixth Form, a distinctly different experience within the School campus, yet designed to prepare girls for a life beyond Downe House.
 Girls live in either Willis or York House for the two years of their Sixth Form studies providing continuity and familiarity.
 The Sixth Form at Downe House aims to create a culture which will inspire your daughter to reach her very best academically, but also find personal fulfilment, experience the joy of in-depth learning and have the confidence and ambition to aim for the highest possible standards she can achieve.

 With excellent facilities for living and independent working, these Houses have been expressly designed to better prepare each girl for life beyond Downe House.
 Alongside a more ‘adult’ relationship with the dedicated and experienced Housestaff team, Sixth Form boarding provides girls with spacious common rooms as well as their own dining room and coffee room.Discover

-In the Sixth Form, each student is assigned a new Academic Tutor who they meet with weekly to discuss their learning and can go to for support as well as advice regarding higher education and encouragement on broadening your studies.
-Enjoying much greater levels of freedom, girls in Sixth Form take more responsibility for their own learning, living and time-planning in the knowledge that Housestaff, their Tutor and teachers as well as the higher education team are there for support and guidance.
+In the Sixth Form, each student is assigned a new Academic Tutor who they meet with weekly to discuss their learning and can go to for support as well as advice regarding higher education and encouragement on broadening their studies.
+Enjoying much greater levels of freedom, girls in Sixth Form take more responsibility for their own learning, living and time-planning in the knowledge that housestaff, their Tutor and teachers as well as the higher education team are there for support and guidance.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover